FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 We evaluated the models based on 'RMSE as % of true market price', and classification error rate metrics for a 7-days-ahead-of-time predictions over the 30 day testing period.

+Train and test datasets can be found in Data folder.

 ## In-details
 ```
 ├──  config